-Because AMC is committed to ensuring that the human-animal bond remains strong, in addition to our training classes, we have also partnered with Pet Behavior Change.
+Because AMC is committed to ensuring that the human-animal bond remains strong, we have partnered with Pet Behavior Change.
 Owned and operated by Certified Applied Animal Behaviorist (CAAB) Dr. Megan E. Maxwell, Pet Behavior Change offers behavioral assessment, consultation, intervention, and training services to families whose dogs, cats, or birds are in need of behavior therapy, behavior modification, or basic obedience training.

 Each behavioral case begins with a function-based assessment of issues and other problem behaviors or training deficits.
 Based on that assessment, an 8 week treatment plan is developed and then implemented by the family; this plan includes 4 home visits and 4 phone consultations.
 The behavior treatment plan is also communicated to your pet's Animal Medical Center veterinarian so that you and your pet are afforded the best opportunity for overall behavioral wellness.

 Lindsay Parenti, (M.A., BCBA) Board Certified Behavior Analyst

 Lindsay Parenti has been training dogs for nearly 10 years.
 She earned her Master’s degree in Applied Behavior Analysis and is currently working toward completion of a Ph.D. in Human-Animal Interactions.
 Her expertise in service dog training has been sought out by the National Institute for Occupational Safety and Health, where Lindsay serves as a consultant for Project ROVER, a research program designed to assess the service dog needs of veterans with PTSD.
 Lindsay developed and currently teaches two courses in West Virginia University’s Animal Sciences department that teach students how to train service dogs and visitation therapy dogs.
 Lindsay has experience teaching puppy kindergarten and adult dog group obedience classes as well as providing private behavioral consultations to owners whose pets are experiencing a wide range of behavior problems.

 Lindsay has extensive experience working directly with families whose pets exhibit a wide range of behavior problems.
 She also previously taught our puppy kindergarten classes and group obedience classes.